 The text of Drimed Namnyi stated that at one time, the brahmin Sergei Dawa, a non-buddhist teacher had a premonition through meditation that he would die within seven days.
 Frightened and powerless to change his own destiny, he went to Shakyamuni Buddha for help.
 The Blessed One confirmed his dread suspicion of untimely death and informed him that due to his store of negative karma, he will be reborn repeatedly in the lower and lower realms until finally being reborn in the hell realms.

 Overwhelmed by shock, Sergei Dawa made request to the Buddha for means to nullify this imminent calamity.
-The Blessed One gave him the location of a stupa and said that if he would repair, refurbish, and reconsecrate this stupa, the merits he would accumulate will be sufficient to prolong his life and exhaust his store of negative karma, and when his present life finally come to pass, he will reborn in the pure realm of bliss.
+The Blessed One gave him the location of a stupa and said that if he would repair, refurbish, and reconsecrate this stupa, the merits he would accumulate will be sufficient to prolong his life and exhaust his store of negative karma, and when his present life finally comes to pass, he will reborn in the pure realm of bliss.
 Sergei Dawa took the advice to his heart and used all his means to refurnish and to reconsecrate the stupa.
 Blessed by the transmission of the Buddha, and empowered by the diligence of his own unreserved effort, Sergei Dawa was able to restore health to his dying body and live for many more years.

-At the request of Bodhisattva Sarvanivaranaviskambhin (Dripa Namsel), further elaboration were given by the Buddha on the choice of location, building materials, design, rituals, the way how mandalas, scriptures, dharanis (long verses of mantra), tsa tsa (miniature stupa), holy relics, precious offerings should be prepared, and how a stupa should be consecrated and sanctified.
+At the request of Bodhisattva Sarvanivaranaviskambhin (Dripa Namsel), further elaboration was given by the Buddha on the choice of location, building materials, design, rituals, the way how mandalas, scriptures, dharanis (long verses of mantra), tsa tsa (miniature stupa), holy relics, precious offerings should be prepared, and how a stupa should be consecrated and sanctified.